MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 ### Task 4 – Verify the pre-existing sensitivity label policy

 In the prior task, you created a Word document and protected it with the **Project - Falcon** sensitivity label.
-This label should have inserted a watermark in the document, and it should have restricted permissions on the document.
-To verify whether the protection that you assigned to the document works, you will first email the document to Joni Sherman and to your own personal email address.
-You will then test what functionality is possible for both Joni and Alex Wilber.
+This label inserted a watermark in the document, and you restricted permissions on the document.
+To verify whether the protection that you assigned to the document works, you will first email the document to two persons - to Joni Sherman and to your own personal email address.
+You will then test what functionality is possible for Joni Sherman, Alex Wilber, and yourself.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Alex Wilber** from the prior task with the **Word** tab open.